Time-dependent relaxed magnetohydrodynamics -- inclusion of cross helicity constraint using phase-space action: Acknowledgments and data statement

 Some of this material is based on work by authors RLD and JWB supported by US National Science Foundation under Grant No. DMS-1440140 while they were in residence at the Mathematical Sciences Research Institute in Berkeley, California during the Fall 2018 semester.
-We also gratefully acknowledge useful discussions with John Finn, Zensho Yoshida, Philip Morrison and Robert MacKay.
-The work of ZQ was supported by the Australian Research Council under grant DP170102606, and RLD, ZQ, and JWB also acknowledge travel support from the Simons Foundation/SFARI (560651, AB).
+We also gratefully acknowledge useful discussions with John Finn, Zensho Yoshida, Philip Morrison, Robert MacKay and Darryl Holm.
+The research of ZQ was supported by the Australian Research Council under grant DP170102606, and that of JWB was supported by the Los Alamos National Laboratory LDRD program under project number 20180756PRD4.
+Also RLD, ZQ, and JWB acknowledge travel support from the Simons Foundation/SFARI (560651, AB).

+Data sharing is not applicable to this article as no new data were created or analyzed in this study.
+More mathematical steps in the equations are given as Supplementary Material in an extended version available online at the same doi as this paper.